Farewell (1983 film): Production history

 While scouting locations in June 1979 for her planned adaptation of the ecological fable, original director Larisa Shepitko died in a car accident along with four members of her shooting team.
 After a delay the project was finally completed in 1981 by her widower Elem Klimov and although shelved for a further two years, was eventually given a limited release in the Soviet Union in 1983.
 Originally chosen to open the 1984 Berlin Film Festival, it was initially refused an export licence until three years later when it was screened in Berlin.
+Its release in 1986 aligns it with the new policy of Glasnost under Mikhail Gorbachev's term, which questions both bureaucracy and technological progress.
+As head of the Union of Cinematographers, Klimov was also responsible for the release of many other banned or shelved films in this era.